-A: Monarch Independent is a by-audition only independent indoor percussion ensemble.
-Each year, during September & October, there are pre-audition experience camps that will give you the best possible chance of successfully becoming a member of Monarch.
-At these experience camps, our staff will be able to give you individual driven feedback.
-They also give you the opportunity to interact with the staff and vets so you can become familiar with them and get as much out of these experience camps!
-Auditions will take place in November and at that time you are encouraged to audition for the instrument that most suits your abilities based upon feedback you have been given.
+A: Monarch Independent is a by audition only independent indoor percussion ensemble.
+Each year, around October, there are pre-audition Experience Camps that will give you the best possible chance of successfully becoming a member of Monarch.
+Auditions will take place in October and at that time you are encouraged to audition for the instrument that most suits your abilities.

-Q: Will my high school or college band program interfere with Monarch?
+Q: Will my high school program interfere with Monarch?

-A: Monarch only accepts the most responsible, mature, and motivated students.
-You must be able to manage your schedule, practice routine, finances, and your grades.
-We are sensitive to the schedule of band programs and you are expected to attend all required band functions.
-If you are involved with an indoor percussion ensemble at your school, scheduling with Monarch may be a challenge but it is still possible.
-You must keep an open line of communication with your directors to make sure that conflicts between the two groups are minimal.
+A: Monarch only accepts the most responsible, mature, and motivated high school students.
+You must be able to manage your schedule, your practice habits, your finances, and your grades.
+We are sensitive to the schedule of high school band programs and you are expected to attend all required high school band functions.
+If you are involved with an indoor percussion ensemble at your school scheduling with Monarch may be a challenge but it is possible.
+You have to keep an open line of communication with your directors to make sure that conflicts between the two groups are at a minimum.